denised/nextferry/testplan.md

 * Basically, make sure they look right.
 Drive around with the app and observe changing impact on travel times.
 * Verify that setting buffer time has the impact you expect on the travel times.
-* Verify that waiting for travel times messages display appropriately: appear after a few seconds of waiting when there is no network access, and then turn off again when travel times are delivered.

 ## Alerts